Foreign Corrupt Practices Act: Requirements

 A U.S. company acquiring a foreign firm could face successor liability for FCPA violations committed by the foreign firm prior to being acquired.
 Generally, acquiring companies may be liable as a successor for pre-existing FCPA violations committed by an acquired company where those violations were subject to the FCPA's jurisdiction when committed.
 This position was further confirmed by the DOJ in a 2014 opinion stating that pre-acquisition conduct by a foreign target company without a jurisdictional nexus to the U.S. would not be subject to FCPA enforcement.

 Anti-bribery/anti-corruption (ABAC) solutions

 Businesses increasingly focus on their core competencies, and as a result engage more third parties to provide critical business functions.
 Companies do not have direct control over their third-party providers, which expose them to regulatory and reputational risk of FCPA violations by those third parties.
-Under the FCPA, businesses are accountable for activities involving both their internal and external relationships.
-Companies that operate internationally, or that engage third parties in countries with a high Corruption Perceptions Index, are especially at risk.
-Many companies have now adopted "anti-bribery/anti-corruption" (ABAC) solutions to combat this risk and help protect themselves from fines and reputational damage.

-ABAC compliance solutions are a subset of third party management.
-These systems can automatically manage third party information and monitor their ongoing activities in compliance with FCPA regulation.
+In April 2013, The Ralph Lauren Corporation paid off $882,000 to the SEC due to the penalty they received from violating the FCPA.
+This violation came from an Argentinian subsidiary manager who was paying off officials at customs to have Ralph Lauren merchandise snuck into the country.
+Ralph Lauren did not have any form of serious FCPA training before this incident as they had never encountered or had issues with corruption beforehand.
+The company then pledged to increase their due diligence on the matter as they sought to work with the U.S Department Of Justice about their book keeping and make sure that all of their employees are properly trained on matters pertaining to the FCPA and foreign business.